EricWay1024/Homological-Algebra-Notes/ha/8-ext.typ

 Recall that $T^n = product homr (P_i, Q_(i-n)) in Ab$.
 If $phi in T^n$, then we can write $phi = product phi_i$ where $phi_i : P_i -> Q_(i - n)$.
 Therefore, an element $phi$ in $T^n$ can be seen as a chain map $P_cx -> Q_cx [-n]$ once we can show that $phi$ commutes with the differentials of $P_cx$ and $Q_cx [-n]$.
 We will show that this commuting condition is (almost) equivalent to $phi$ being a cocycle in $T^n$.
 Further, if $phi$ is a chain map $P_cx -> Q_cx [-n]$, then $phi$ being null homotopic is (almost) equivalent to $phi$ being a coboundary in $T^n$.
 These equivalences ultimately give rise to a new interpretation of $Ext$.

 The word "almost" in the last paragraph is due to some sign issues of $phi$.
-To address this, we (magically) define
+To address this, we define
 $
-  epsilon_i = cases(1 quad& "if " i equiv 0 comma 3 quad  (mod 4), -1 quad& "if " i equiv 1 comma 2 quad  (mod 4))
+  epsilon_i = cases(1 quad& "if " i equiv 0 comma 3 quad  (mod 4), -1 quad& "if " i equiv 1 comma 2 quad  (mod 4)).
 $
 Then we define $tilde(phi)_i  = epsilon_(n-i) phi_i$ for each $phi_i : P_i -> Q_(i - n)$, and $tilde(phi) = product tilde(phi)_i in T^n$.
 The following is some simple observations of the definitions.